usc-isi-i2/mowgli-in-the-jungle/README.md

 ### IIa.
 Utility functions

 To help us easily build systems, reuse code, and avoid bugs, we are working on a base of utility functions.
-The wishlist of utility functions that we are intending to build is kept in [UTILS.md](UTILS.md).
-An API specification can be found here.
+These functions are interfaces and are implemented in external repositories.
+By doing so, we decouple these external projects from our framework but still allow their usage in a dynamic way.

 The functions can be found in the `utils/` folder.
 Overview of the functions implemented so far:
 * `general.py` contains useful functions that are used by other scripts for evaluation or loading/storing predictions.
 * `grounding/` contains functions for grounding the input to a KB.
+* `graphs/` contains functions for graph manipulation.

+The wishlist of utility functions that we are intending to build is kept in [UTILS.md](UTILS.md).
+An API specification will be added soon.

 ### IIb.
 How to create a new system?

 Creating a new system essentially consists of four steps:
-1. Create a new repository in which you will clone this framework and optionally, other repositories.
+1. Create a new repository in which you will install this framework and optionally, other repositories.
 For example, `https://github.com/usc-isi-i2/mowgli-uci-hognet` extends the framework with a new system that combines UCI grounding and HOGNet reasoning.
-2..
-Create a new class that extends the `Predictor` abstract base class (following the `ExamplePredictor` code).
+2. Create a new class that extends the `Predictor` abstract base class (following the `ExamplePredictor` code).
 Essentially, you need to implement the three methods: `preprocess`, `train` and `predict`, or a subset of them.
 Note that you should be able to add any parameters to these functions.
-3. Update/create a config file to point to your new class and to the dataset you are working on (see `cfg/` for an example config).
+3. Update/create a config file to point to your new class (see `cfg/` for an example config).
 4. See the script `run_model.sh` for an example on how to run the example predictor over SIQA.
 If needed, update the `run_model.sh` script to use the right input/output directories and config file.

 ## III.
 Additional information